paul/blog.theamazingrando.com/posts/2010/the_road_to_better_auth.markdown

 Phase 2
 -------

-The next phase would be for the browser to be able to manage account creation, as well.
+The next phase would be for the browser to be able to manage account creation.
 Since the browser can manage my accounts, it would be handy if it would create them, by automatically filling out the sign up form at the site.
 Browsers already have my name, email, address, etc, from being able to auto-fill forms.
-It could auto-fill the sign up form with my personal information, or suitably anonymized information if I choose.
-Create a login, and a random password, with a confirmation if necessary, and save all that with the account manager.
+It could auto-fill the sign up form with my personal information (or suitably anonymized information if I choose), create a login and a random password, and save all that with the account manager.

 Undoubtedly, this would require "rules" for lots of sites, similar to adblock extensions, to know which signup fields are which, and how exactly to fill out the signup form.
 Perhaps some JSON to indicate field names, or even some javascript.